RatulHasan/react-graphql-nodejs-mysql-starter/README.md

-# react-graphql-nodejs-mysql-starter
-A basic starter for React, GraphQL, NodeJS, MySQL.
+# A basic starter for React, GraphQL, NodeJS, MySQL.

 Clone this repository and run